 In addition to options to call or email your business, Google Business Profile makes it easy for consumers interested in visiting your location to arrive directly at your door thanks to a ‘directions’ feature.
 Google Maps and other properties use this to help local search users plan their journey with ease from their location.

 If you’re targeting an increase in in-store visitors or foot traffic, this feature is very useful.
-You can also gather useful insights about where your physical traffic comes from, via a directions heatmap in Google Business Insights, to further refine your local SEO strategies and other marketing activity.

 It helps search users find relevant local businesses